 Visit Experience Options

-We provide a variety of in-person and virtual visit experiences to explore our waterfront campus.
+We provide a variety of visit experiences to explore our waterfront campus.
 Offerings include information sessions and tours, special presentations, virtual tours (with student-led guides), and open houses.
 Click here to learn more and to register.
-To request a in-person or virtual counselor tour, please email us.
+To request a virtual counselor tour, please email us.

 Our undergraduate admission counselors would be happy to chat with you about your students, schedule a visit to campus or answer any questions you may have.
 Feel free to contact your admission counselor.